cosmos/cosmos-sdk/docs/spec/lsm/adr.md

 ### Instantly liquid staking tokens that are already staked

 Next, let’s discuss how the LSM makes the adoption of liquid staking more efficient, and can help the blockchain that installs it build strong relationships with liquid staking providers.
 The LSM enables users to instantly liquid stake their staked tokens, without having to wait the twenty-one day unbonding period.
 This is important, because a very large portion of the token supply on most Cosmos blockchains is currently staked.
-Liquid staking tokens that are already staked incur a switching cost in the form of three weeks’ forfeited staking rewards.
+Liquid staking tokens that are already staked incur a switching cost in the form of forfeited staking rewards over the chain's unbonding period.
 The LSM eliminates this switching cost.

 A user would be able to visit any liquid staking provider that has integrated with the LSM and click a button to convert his staked tokens to liquid staked tokens.
 It would be as easy as liquid staking unstaked tokens.